Explosions rock Kyiv again as Russians rain fire on Ukraine

 The bombardment came barely an hour after Ukrainian President Volodymyr Zelenskyy held a news conference with U.N.
 Secretary-General António Guterres, who said Ukraine has become “an epicenter of unbearable heartache and pain.”
 A spokesperson said Guterres and his team were safe.

-Meanwhile, explosions were reported across the country, in Polinne in the west, Chernihiv near the border with Belarus, and in Fastiv, a large railway hub southwest of the capital.
+Meanwhile, explosions were reported across the country, in Polonne in the west, Chernihiv near the border with Belarus, and Fastiv, a large railway hub southwest of the capital.
 The mayor of Odesa in southern Ukraine said rockets were intercepted by air defenses.

 In the ruined southern port city of Mariupol, Ukrainian fighters holed up in the steel plant that represents the last pocket of resistance said concentrated bombing overnight killed and wounded more people.
-And authorities warned that a lack of safe drinking water inside the city could lead to outbreaks of deadly diseases.
+And authorities warned that a lack of safe drinking water inside the city could lead to outbreaks of deadly diseases such as cholera and dysentery.

 Vadym Vodostoyev, the boy’s father, said: “It just takes one second and you’re left with nothing.”